nvidia-holoscan/holohub/applications/simple_pdw_pipeline/README.md

 towers or radars.

 In the 'supporting' directory is a signal generator written in C that will transmit the input to this pipeline.
+There is a contained Makefile that will compile the signal generator.

 BasicNetworkOpRx